 This pattern was updated August 2022.
 There is only one major change.
 Please see below for information.

 Crochet Can Cozy | Cactus Style

-I remember when I was a kid, my parents ALWAYS had can cozy’s (or can koozies, their other name) for their drinks.
+I remember when I was a kid, my parents ALWAYS had can cozy’s for their drinks.
 They had a shelf full of all different types – from sports team memorabilia to random sayings.
 If my parents had a can in their hand, it had a cozy on it.
 But… They never had a crochet can cozy.